ePSA-eJya/ePSA-eJya/README.md

 Here are some ideas to get you started:-->

-- 🔭 I’m currently working on Competitive Programming.
-- 🌱 I’m currently learning stuff on Robotics and Web Development.
+- 🔭 I’m currently working on Competitive Programming and learning stuff on Robotics and Web Development.
 - 👯 I’m looking to collaborate on projects on Web Development.
-- 🤔 I’m looking for help with any new stuff you can teach me.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/epsa-32921223b/) || [Quora](https://www.quora.com/profile/Epsa-1)
-- 😄 Pronouns: she/her | MgSO4.7H2O
+- ⚡ Fun fact: MgSO4.7H2O
-- ⚡ Fun fact: In love with **Loki** aka God of Mischief aka Odinson aka king of Jotunheim aka heir to Asgard.

 <br><br>